 The accuracy of a D/A converter is the difference between the actual analogue output and the ideal expected output when a given digital input is applied.
 Sources of error include the gain error (or full-scale error), the offset error (or zero-scale error), nonlinearity errors and a drift of all these factors.

 Conversion Speed or Settling Time

 This is the ratio of the largest output to the smallest output, excluding zero, expressed in dB.
-For linear D/A converters it is 20×log2n, which is approximately equal to 6n_ For companding-type D/A converters, discussed in Section 12.3, it is typically 66 or 72 dB.
+For linear D/A converters it is 20×log2n, which is approximately equal to 6n.
+While companding-type D/A converters which we see discussion in Section 12.3, it is typically 66 or 72 dB.

 Nonlinearity and Differential Nonlinearity

-Nonlinearity (NL) is the maximum deviation of analogue output voltage from a straight line drawn between the end points, expressed as a percentage of the full-scale range or in terms of LSBs.
+Nonlinearity (NL) is the maximum deviation of analogue output voltage from a straight line drawn between the end points.
+And it expressed as a percentage of the full-scale range or in terms of LSBs.

 Differential nonlinearity (DNL) is the worst-case deviation of any adjacent analogue outputs from the ideal one-LSB step size.

 In an ideal D/A converter, the analogue output should increase by an identical step size for every one-LSB increment in the digital input word.
 When the input of such a converter is fed from the output of a counter, the converter output will be a perfect staircase waveform.
 In such cases, the converter said to be exhibiting perfect monotonocity.
 A D/A converter considered as monotonic if its analogue output either increases or remains the same but does not decrease as the digital input code advances in one-LSB steps.
 If the DNL error of the converter is less than or equal to twice its worst-case nonlinearity error, it guarantees monotonocity.

 Lets check how you learn digital to analogue converter ?